mcrumm/phoenix_profiler/README.md

 > If LiveView is already installed in your app, you may skip this section.

 The Phoenix Web Debug Toolbar is built on top of LiveView.
-If you plan to use LiveView in your application in the future, or if you wish to use the LiveProfiler, we recommend you follow [the official installation instructions](https://hexdocs.pm/phoenix_live_view/installation.html).
+If you plan to use LiveView in your application in the future we recommend you follow [the official installation instructions](https://hexdocs.pm/phoenix_live_view/installation.html).
-This guide only covers the minimum steps necessary for the Profiler itself to run.
+This guide only covers the minimum steps necessary for the toolbar itself to run.

 Update your endpoint's configuration to include a signing salt.
 You can generate a signing salt by running `mix phx.gen.secret 32` (note Phoenix v1.5+ apps already have this configuration):